You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 The most common disease conditions in clinical trials are Breast Neoplasms, Endometrial Neoplasms, and [disabled in preview].
 The leading clinical trial sponsors are Hoffmann-La Roche, Genentech, Inc., and MedSIR.

-There is one US patent protecting this investigational drug and thirty-one international patents.
+There are thirty-nine US patents protecting this investigational drug and thirty-one international patents.

 Recent Clinical Trials for Giredestrant